This article has links to products and services we love, which we may make commission from.

 Don’t miss the Old Man of Storr, the cute capital, Portree or Eilean Donan Castle on the way to Skye.

-Unfortunately, the press is now deeming Skye as one of the worst Scotland places to visit down to its popularity.
+Unfortunately, the press now deems Skye one of the worst Scotland places to visit down to its popularity.
 Go in low season if you can.

-- Self-guided two nights in Skye -> Scenery without the stories
+- Two Nights in Skye -> Scenery without the stories

 Aberdeen and Cairngorms

-Known for its love of seagulls and sheep, Aberdeen is one of Scotland’s lesser-known cities and stop off for many tourists heading to Aviemore and the Scottish Highlands.
+Known for its love of seagulls and sheep, Aberdeen is one of Scotland’s lesser-known cities and stops off for many tourists heading to Aviemore and the Scottish Highlands.

-The city is close to Cairngorms National Park which is a dream for hikers, bikers, and those who hit the slopes.
+The city is close to Cairngorms National Park, a dream for hikers, bikers, and those who hit the slopes.
 Did you know that we have five ski resorts in Scotland?

 Perthshire